oboukli/tromino-puzzle/README.md

 ### Building for Windows with MSBuild

-For Windows, MSBuild files are provided which can be built with Visual Studio 2022, or from the command line:
+For Windows, MSBuild files are provided which can be built with Visual Studio 2022, or from the command-line:

 ```powershell
 msbuild -maxCpuCount -property:Configuration=release -property:Platform=x64 msbuild\TrominoPuzzle.sln